CenSAMM

 His interests in the critical study of apocalypticism can be put into two broad subcategories: historical Jesus studies and Christian origins and Judaism in the first century; politics, religion, and reception history of the Bible.

-His recent monograph (Spectres of John Ball) is about the most famous priest of the English Peasants’ Revolt of 1381—John Ball—and how he and his apocalyptic exegesis have been interpreted from the fourteenth century to the present.
-In addition to his book on the subject (see publications), James runs a website dedicated to the reception of John Ball (https://johnball1381.org/) and promoting open access materials.
+James' recent monograph (Spectres of John Ball) is about the most famous priest of the English Peasants’ Revolt of 1381—John Ball—and how he and his apocalyptic thinking have been interpreted from the fourteenth century to the present.
+In addition to his book on the subject (see publications), James runs a website dedicated to the reception of John Ball and the English radical tradition (https://johnball1381.org/) and promoting open access materials.

-His next monograph project is on the making of the English radical tradition in the twentieth century and role apocalypticism has played.
-His current work also includes editing a volume on the Next Quest for the historical Jesus with Chris Keith which was based on a CenSAMM-hosted conference in July 2022.
+His next book (A. L. Morton and the Radical Tradition, 2025) is on the life of A. L. Morton who was (among many things) a pioneering thinker in the critical study of apocalyptic and millenarian movements.
+James' current work also includes editing a volume on the Next Quest for the historical Jesus with Chris Keith which was based on a CenSAMM-hosted conference in July 2022.

 James and Alastair Lockhart edit the open access Critical Dictionary of Apocalyptic and Millenarian Movements.
 His contributions include "John Ball and the Peasants' Revolt" and "Tony Blair," as well as contributing to various definitional articles.